 The best attraction of the International Passenger Terminal is Edo Koji on the 4th floor.
-Immerse yourself to the atmosphere and architecture of Japan in the Edo era!
+Immerse yourself to the atmosphere and architecture of Japan in the Edo period!

-The buildings at Edo Koji were all built with natural wood and finishing touches made with hand planes.
-Master artisans of sukiya-zukuri traditional Japanese residential architectural style reproduced the Edo-era townscape.
-With many renowned Japanese restaurants here, visitors can enjoy Japanese cuisine in the surroundings of the Edo era.
+The buildings at Edo Koji are all real and built with natural wood and finishing touches made with hand planes.
+Master artisans of sukiya-zukuri traditional Japanese residential architectural style reproduced the Edo-Period townscape.
+With many renowned Japanese restaurants here, visitors can enjoy Japanese cuisine in the surroundings of the Edo period.

 Billboards of the Kabuki Theater

-The reproduction of the entrance of an Edo era Kabuki theater that was designed under the supervision of Nakamura Kanzaburo XVIII, a famous Kabuki actor.
+The reproduction of the entrance of an Edo period Kabuki theater that was designed under the supervision of Nakamura Kanzaburo XVIII, a famous Kabuki actor.
 On the billboards are scenes of Kabuki performances.

 Edo Butai (Stage)